scholzj/kekspose/README.md

 Keksposé was designed with focus on local Kubernetes environment such as Minikube, Kind, or Docker Desktop.
 But it can be used with any Kubernetes cluster

+## Building

+You can build the native binary after installing the GraalVM and running `mvn package -Pnative`.